 FDA-Approved Product for HIV-Related Treatment: Somatropin is FDA-approved under the brand name Serostim for the treatment of HIV-associated wasting or cachexia.

-(Compound details obtained from ChemIDplus Advanced,1 Clinical and Experimental Immunology article,2 DrugBank website,3 ClinicalTrials.gov,4 and Serostim Full Prescribing Information5)
+(Compound details obtained from PubChem,1 Clinical and Experimental Immunology article,2 DrugBank website,3 ClinicalTrials.gov,4 and Serostim Full Prescribing Information5)

 What is somatropin?

-As an investigational HIV drug, somatropin belongs to a group of drugs called.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.
-Researchers are studying whether somatropin in combination with (ART) can help reduce the .2,4
+As an investigational HIV drug, somatropin belongs to a group of drugs called .2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.
+Researchers have studied whether somatropin in combination with (ART) could help reduce the size of the .2,4

 Select clinical trials of somatropin